glennj/exercism.io/php/windowing-system/README.md

 Classes are instantiated with the `new` keyword, this allocates memory for the class instance and calls the classes constructor method.
 Instantiated classes may be assigned to a variable.
-To invoke the methods of a class instance, we can use the `->` access operator
+To invoke the methods of a class instance, we can use the `->` access operator.

 ```php
 <?php